hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 			</plugins>
 		</build>
 	</project>

+* The package type **jar** which will includes an embedded tomcat at build time.
-Besides the starter we selected, it also includes a starter for test, and Spring Boot maven plugin which is easy to run the project on a embedded Tomcat.
+* Every starter will handle transitive dependencies.
+Besides those starters we selected, it also includes a starter for test purpose and add the popular test dependencies, such as hamcrest, assertj, mockito etc.
+* *Spring Boot maven plugin* allow you run the project on the embedded Tomcat.

 Another important file is the entry class of this sample application.